User-generated content: Use in marketing

-Companies can leverage user-generated content (UGC) to improve their products and services, through feedback obtained by users.
+Companies can leverage user-generated content (UGC) to improve their products and services through feedback obtained by users.
 Additionally, UGC can improve decision-making processes by strengthening potential consumers and guiding them toward purchasing and consumption decisions.
 An increasing number of companies have been employing UGC techniques into their marketing efforts, such as Starbucks with their "White Cup Contest" campaign where customers competed to create the best doodle on their cups.

 The effectiveness of UGC in marketing has been shown to be significant as well.
 For instance, the "Share a Coke" by Coca-Cola campaign in which customers uploaded images of themselves with bottles to social media attributed to a two percent increase in revenue.
 Of millennials, UGC can influence purchase decisions up to fifty-nine percent of the time, and eighty-four percent say that UGC on company websites has at least some influence on what they buy, typically in a positive way.
 As a whole, consumers place peer recommendations and reviews above those of professionals.

-User-generated content (UGC) can enhance marketing strategies by gathering relevant information from users and directing social media advertising efforts toward UGC marketing, which functions similarly to influencer marketing.
+User-generated content can enhance marketing strategies by gathering relevant information from users and directing social media advertising efforts toward UGC marketing, which functions similarly to influencer marketing.
 However, each serves different purposes and plays distinct roles.
-The distinction between UGC (User-Generated Content) creators and influencers lies primarily in their approaches to content creation.
+The distinction between UGC creators and influencers lies primarily in their approaches to content creation.
 UGC creators are a varied range of individuals who share content based on their personal experiences with a product, service, or brand.
 They typically do not collaborate with specific brands, which lends authenticity to their posts and makes them relatable to their audience.
 In contrast, influencers have a significant and engaged following.
 They create branded content through sponsorships and paid partnerships with companies.
 Their role is to influence their followers' purchasing decisions, and their content is usually more polished and aligns closely with the branding and messaging of the companies they work with.